 You will need to decide when it is time to retire an old lemon tree and replace it with a new one that can produce fruit.

-Now you have a good idea of when lemon trees are mature enough to produce fruit, and what time of year to expect fruit.
+Now you have a good idea of when lemon trees are mature enough to produce fruit, how long it takes for lemon trees to bear fruit, and what time of year to expect fruit.
 You also know a bit more about how to take care of lemon trees and how to avoid the problems that can affect your harvest.

 I hope you found this article helpful – if so, please share it with someone who can use the information.